Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 The bioavailability difference between these medications is striking.
 Semaglutide achieves 89% bioavailability when injected subcutaneously, while orlistat's systemic absorption is less than 1% by design (Knudsen & Lau, New England Journal of Medicine, 2019).
 This fundamental difference explains why their side effect profiles and mechanisms of action vary so dramatically.

 The STEP clinical trial program demonstrated semaglutide's superior efficacy in multiple large-scale studies.
-STEP 1, the pivotal trial, enrolled 1,961 adults with obesity or overweight with weight-related complications.
+STEP 1[1], the important trial, enrolled 1,961 adults[1] with obesity or overweight with weight-related complications.
 Participants receiving semaglutide 2.4mg weekly achieved an average weight loss of 14.9% at 68 weeks, compared to 2.4% in the placebo group (Wilding et al., New England Journal of Medicine, 2021).
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.
+For a complete cost breakdown, see our compare semaglutide prices.

 More impressive were the response rates in STEP 1.
 Among semaglutide participants, 83.5% achieved at least 5% weight loss, 66.1% lost 10% or more, and 50.5% lost 15% or more of their initial body weight.
 These response rates far exceeded what researchers had seen with previous weight loss medications.